Published March 2026

 The Act requires employers with 100 or more employees to report annually against six gender equality indicators.

-As Australia’s national science agency, solving the greatest challenges through innovative science and technology takes a diversity of minds.
+As Australia’s national science agency, delivering science that improves the lives of every Australian takes a diversity of minds.
 We are committed to fostering a fair, equitable and inclusive workplace.
 We have come a long way, but there is still more to do.

 Key results